How Marriage Counseling Can Help With The Pressures Of Military Life

 Assistance with grief

 The loss of a close friend or colleague can be deeply painful.
 And, sadly, it’s a common experience for military personnel.
 Spouses and children can be important sources of support in times of loss, but so can a mental health professional.
-An experience marriage and family counselor may be able to suggest constructive outlets for grief.
+An experienced marriage and family counselor may be able to suggest constructive outlets for grief.
 They can also shoulder some of the emotional burdens that might otherwise fall on family members.

 Preparing for future challenges